Measuring Agents in Production: 1 Results : What Are the Applications of Agents?

 The focus on internal users is a deliberate deployment choice.
 Detailed case studies reveal that organizations restrict deployments to internal environments to mitigate unsolved reliability and security concerns.
 Internal users operate within organizational boundaries where agent mistakes have lower consequences and human oversight is readily available.
 An example from our case study, internal PagerDuty agents respond to employee requests, while human engineers can take over when needed.

 Furthermore, most systems—including external-facing applications—require domain-specific knowledge to operate.
-For example, insurance authorization agents support nurses, and incident response agents support site reliability engineers.
+For example, insurance authorization agents reduce nurses' administrative burden, and incident response agents support site reliability engineers.
 This reflects a pattern where agents function as tools that \emph{augment} domain experts rather than replace them.
-This paradigm also enables human users to serve as the final verifiers of agent outputs, which we discuss further in Section~\ref{sec:eval_methods}.
+This paradigm also enables human users to serve as the final verifiers of agent outputs, which we discuss further in \S\ref{sec:eval_methods}. }

-Beyond user type, we examine the scale of the user base.
-We find that end-user counts for deployed systems vary significantly.
-As shown in Figure~\ref{fig:n5.1_timeline_end_users}, 42.9\% of deployments serve user bases in the hundreds.
-However, we also observe high-traffic deployments (25.7\%) serving tens of thousands to over 1 million users daily, representing substantial user impact or possibly mature systems.